 Given the significant cost difference, most retirees left the Columbia plans.
-The majority seems to have gone to Original Medicare plus Medigap option.25 Indeed, why did anyone stay with the Columbia plans?
+The majority seems to have gone to Original Medicare plus Medigap option.29 Indeed, why did anyone stay with the Columbia plans?
 There are several explanations:

 - Some retirees did not know or care about alternative options.
 There was comfort in staying with Alma Mater Columbia. - Columbia's HR people would be at times advocates for retirees when the insurance companies balked at approving payments.
-By personal testimonies received, the HR staff did a good job. - Most importantly, the Columbia plans included a strong drug coverage, which for some retirees was essential, both as a reality and as a protection for an uncertain future.
+By personal testimonies received, the HR staff did a good job.